-Post forecasts that sugar exports will increase significantly by 18 percent to 1.4 million MT in the 2019/20 MY, from 1.2 million MT in the 2018/19 MY.
-This is due to an increase in sugar production, low domestic demand and the large available stocks.
-The 2019/20 MY sugar exports are the second highest exports reported since the 2000/01 MY peak exports of 1.7 million MT.
+Post forecasts that sugar exports will decrease significantly by 17 percent to 1.2 million MT in the 2020/21 MY, from 1.4 million MT in the 2019/20 MY.
+This is based on the decline in demand due to the impact of Covid-19 on global supply chains and economies.
+The 2019/20 MY exports were revised downwards to 1.4 million MT based on the pace of exports up to February 2020.

 South Africa always exports its surplus sugar regardless of the global prices and sometimes at a loss because of the domestic sugar regulations that stipulate that the price of cane paid to sugar cane growers should be based on revenue obtained from the sugar sales in the local and export market.
 As a result, South Africa always exports surplus sugar once the domestic market and the South African Customs Union (SACU) markets are adequately supplied.
-SACU members include South Africa, Namibia, Botswana, Lesotho, Eswatini (Swaziland) and Namibia.
+SACU members include South Africa, Namibia, Botswana, Lesotho, eSwatini (Swaziland) and Namibia.

-Malaysia is the leading market for South African raw sugar exports accounting for 49 percent of the total raw sugar exports in the 2018/19 MY, followed by the United Kingdom (17 percent), Italy (11 percent), Spain (5 percent), Finland (4 percent), United States (4 percent), and Namibia (3 percent).
-Raw sugar exports to Malaysia are not consistent and were driven by the large surplus sugar available in South Africa.
-It is expected that exports to Malaysia will continue in the 2019/20 MY, based on the surplus sugar available in South Africa.
+Malaysia is the leading market for South African raw sugar exports accounting for 57 percent of the total raw sugar exports in the 2019/20 MY, followed by India (12 percent), China (8 percent), United Kingdom (4 percent), Namibia (4 percent), Italy (4 percent), and United States (3 percent).
+Raw sugar exports to Malaysia, India and China are not consistent and are driven by the large surplus sugar available in South Africa.
+It is expected that exports to Malaysia will continue in the 2020/21 MY, based on the surplus sugar available in South Africa.
 Notably, Malaysia is always a net importer of raw sugar to process for further re-exports.

-Raw sugar exports from South Africa to the European Union (EU) account for 38 percent of the total South African raw sugar exports in the 2018/19 MY, due to the annual duty free quota of 150,000 MT that South Africa was granted under the Southern Africa Development Committee (SADC)/EU Economic Partnership Agreement implemented in 2016.
-Exports to the EU are expected to continue in the 2019/20 MY, despite the uncertainty of the sugar prices in the EU.
-The impact of Brexit to South Arica sugar exports is currently unknown.
+Raw sugar exports from South Africa to the European Union (EU) account for 38 percent of the total South African raw sugar exports in the 2018/19 MY, due to the annual duty free quota of 150,000 MT that South Africa was granted under the Southern Africa Development Committee (SADC) - EU Economic Partnership Agreement implemented in 2016.
+Exports to the EU are expected to continue in the 2020/21 MY, despite the uncertainty of the sugar prices in the EU.
+The impact of Brexit to South African sugar exports is expected to be minimal as South Africa is in the process of finalizing a 60,000 MT quota to the United Kingdom.

-South Africa is a beneficiary of the United States Tariff Rate Quota (TRQ) annual raw sugar allocation of 24,220 MT, which allows it to export raw sugar duty free to the United States.
+South Africa is a beneficiary of the United States Tariff Rate Quota (TRQ) annual raw sugar allocation of 36,625 MT for Fiscal Year (FY)2020, which allows it to export raw sugar duty free to the United States.
 The TRQ amount has remained constant over the last several years.
 The United States is a premium market for South Africa.
-South Africa always utilizes its quota allocation each year and is expected to fully utilize the 2018/19 MY and 2019/20 MY quota allocation.
+South Africa always utilizes its quota allocation each year and is expected to fully utilize the 2020/21 MY and 2019/20 MY quota allocation.
 The sugar industry marketing year runs from April to March, while the TRQ financial year runs from October to September, which results in the TRQ for two different financial years being recorded in one marketing year.
 For example, Table 5 shows that exports to the United States were 56,540 MT in the 2017/18 MY, yet this tonnage refers to the TRQ allocations for two fiscal years.